Chart Color Schemes

 Hurstville shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Hurstville is notably higher than national averages.
-As of 2021, 43.8% of residents aged 15 and above hold university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
-Bachelor degrees are the most common at 27.2%, followed by postgraduate qualifications (14.8%) and graduate diplomas (1.8%).
-Vocational pathways account for 22.0% of qualifications among those aged 15 and above, with advanced diplomas at 12.5% and certificates at 9.5%.
+Educational attainment in Hurstville is notably high, with 43.8% of residents aged 15+ holding university qualifications.
+This exceeds the national average of 30.4% and the NSW average of 32.2%.
+Bachelor degrees are the most common at 27.2%, followed by postgraduate qualifications at 14.8% and graduate diplomas at 1.8%.
+Vocational pathways account for 22.0% of qualifications among those aged 15+, with advanced diplomas making up 12.5% and certificates 9.5%.

-Educational participation is high, with 33.0% of residents currently enrolled in formal education as of 2021 data.
+Educational participation is high, with 33.0% of residents currently enrolled in formal education.
 This includes 11.1% in tertiary education, 6.6% in primary education, and 5.3% pursuing secondary education.
-Six schools operate within Hurstville, educating approximately 3,070 students.
-The area has above-average socio-educational conditions, with an ICSEA score of 1077.
-The educational mix includes three primary schools, two secondary schools, and one K-12 school.

 Frequently Asked Questions - Education